dwursteisen/intellij-templates/README.md

 How to get it ?
 -------

-	Download this repository as Zip file
+* Download [intellij-templates.zip](https://raw.githubusercontent.com/dwursteisen/intellij-templates/master/intellij-templates.zip)  (which is this repo, but in a zip file)
-	Into IntelliJ : click on File > Import Settings Select the zip you have just downloaded
+* In IntelliJ : click on File > Import Settings
+* Select the zip you have just downloaded
-	Import Live Templates & answer Yes when IntelliJ wants to be restarted Enjoy !
+* Import Live Templates & answer Yes when IntelliJ wants to be restarted
+* Enjoy !

 ![Lives Templates](https://raw.githubusercontent.com/dwursteisen/intellij-templates/master/import.png)